dusrdev/Spawn/README.md

 * **spawn [id] rm [maxDistance]** - this is same as last one but can configure distance
 * **spawn [id] rm debug** - this will list all found items with their positions and distances but **NOT REMOVE THEM**
 * **spawn [specialItem]** - this will spawn an existing item but with modified stats
+* **spawn [specialItem] [quantity]** - this will spawn multiples of the special item
-* **spawn Restore** - this will attempt to restore the properties of the special items it can find in the backpack
+* **spawn RestoreSpecialItems** - this will attempt to restore the properties of the special items it can find in the backpack, Other items with the same id will also be granted the same properties.
+So either use other items for regular things, or spawn and destroy the special items according to usage.

 ### Special Items